 And what about finding work?

 We include 12 months membership to Work Australia and an appointment with one of our Working Holiday Heroes instore to get you set up and settled.
 We’ll help you with all the ‘yawn’ stuff – like tax file numbers, bank accounts, job searches, superannuation, Medicare cards etc; plus tell you where the best pubs are and what you should be getting out and about to see in the city.

 Any final advice?

 Yes!
 Remember, it’s a working HOLIDAY visa.
 The clue’s in the name.
 Which means it’s also about having fun.
-This is an amazing opportunity to live in a new country for a year and do some fun casual work, without worrying about career progression or how it’s going to look on your CV.
+This is an amazing opportunity to live in a new country for a year and really experience life like an Aussie!

 Find out more about working holiday visas and our Hello Australia starter packs here.
 And if you’ve already done the whole Oz thing, say ‘Hello New Zealand’ and disappear down there instead.